dojo/cli-build/README.md

 ### Feature optimization

 This command supports the ability to optimize code based on statically asserted features.
 The tool can search the source code for modules that attempt to detect features using a [`@dojo/has`](https://github.com/dojo/has) type of API.
-By supplying a feature set (or sets) on the command line, the build will be optimized to optimize code branches, making the code smaller and slightly more efficient.
+By supplying a feature set (or sets) on the command line, the build will optimize code branches, making the code smaller and more efficient.
 This allows targeting of particular platforms.

-The tool will not optimize code, when specifying multiple feature sets, they do not align.
-It will instead continue to leave that feature to be detected at run-time.
+When specifying multiple feature sets, if they do not align, the tool will not optimize the source code for these feature sets and will instead continue to leave that feature to be detected at run-time.

 From the command line, the feature sets are provided to the `-f` or `--feature` argument.
 The available feature sets are aligned to platforms.
 The currently available feature sets are: